PotassiumLover/CS524-NLP/README.md

 #### Evaluation

-* Classifier accuracies collected and compared to determine success of the implementation
+Classifier accuracies were collected and compared to determine success of the implementation.